Demion Clinco: Leadership roles

 He is the executive director of the Tucson Historic Preservation Foundation, having assumed this role in 2015 after six years (2008–2014) as president of the board of directors.
 Clinco was a member of the Arizona State House of Representative (2014–2015), serving on the Financial Institutions and Government Committees.
 From 2007 to 2014, he served as the City of Tucson Mayor's appointee to the Tucson-Pima County Historic Commission, and has been involved in local, state and national public policy issues related to Historic Preservation and Cultural Resources.
 Since 2010 has served as the Arizona State Advisor to the National Trust for Historic Preservation, becoming Vice Chair from 2014 to 2015, representing the Western Region.

 Other non-profit and for-profit positions

 Clinco served member of the Board of Directors of Archeology Southwest, the Arizona Preservation Foundation, and is a founding member of the “Arizona Vintage Sign Coalition.”
 In 2011, Clinco led the creation Tucson Modernism Week.
-Clinco has served on numerous foundation and non profit boards, including as a trustee of The Gregory School (formally St. Gregory College Preparatory School) and a member the Southern Arizona Leadership Council.
+Clinco has served on numerous foundation and non profit boards, including as a trustee of The Gregory School (formally St. Gregory College Preparatory School) and a member of the Southern Arizona Leadership Council.
 He is a member of the 2014 “Next City Vanguard” class and a 2013 “Flinn Brown Fellow.”
 Clinco is the vice-president of Catalina In-Home Services, Inc. and has received numerous awards in the field of architectural and heritage preservation including the 2017 Arizona Governor's Heritage Preservation Honor Award.

-Demion Clinco is the son of Paul and Judy Clinco.
+Demion Clinco is the son of Dr. Paul and Judy Clinco and great grandson of Alexis Romm and May Romm.